wp-plugins/featured-articles-lite/readme.txt

 = 2.5 =
 * Multibyte string support.
 * Image preloaders for featured images in slides.
-* Function to retrieve slideshow settings ( FA_get_option() ) can now take arrays as well as string as argument.
+* Function to retrieve slider settings ( FA_get_option() ) can now take arrays as well as string as argument.
 * WP Touch PRO compatibility.
-* Template function ( the_fa_author() ) and options to display author name in slideshows.
+* Template function ( the_fa_author() ) and options to display author name in sliders.
 * New option to link author name to author posts page.
-* Image resize in slideshows to exact dimensions entered by user (uses default WordPress functionality; images will be cropped if bigger).
+* Image resize in sliders to exact dimensions entered by user (uses default WordPress functionality; images will be cropped if bigger).
 * New responsive theme ( Classic Responsive ) adapted from theme Classic.

 = 2.4.9.2 =
 * resolved podPress related bug that was displaying raw podPress player code into slides.
 Instead of applying all the_content filters, it applies only the default WordPress filters (wptexturize, convert_smilies, convert_chars, wpautop, shortcode_unautop).

 = 2.4.9.1 =
-* Solved bug that was causing remote images not to be displayed into the slideshow.
+* Solved bug that was causing remote images not to be displayed into the slider.

 = 2.4.9 =
-* New options to hide title, text, date and read more link in slides when editing or creating a slideshow.
+* New options to hide title, text, date and read more link in slides when editing or creating a slider.
 * Re-designed automatic placement options in pages and categories.
-* WordPress editor button to easily place slideshow shortcode in post or page.
+* WordPress editor button to easily place slider shortcode in post or page.
-* Solved bug that was displaying order of pages wrong when creating/editing a slideshow.
+* Solved bug that was displaying order of pages wrong when creating/editing a slider.
-* Images in slideshows now have width and height set on them for increased overall page performance.
+* Images in sliders now have width and height set on them for increased overall page performance.
 * New template function to display the date in slides ( the_fa_date() ).
 * New template function that will hide any wrapping element if all other elements are hidden ( title, text, date ... ).
 * New option to allow all tags in slide description.

 = 2.4.8 =
-* Compatibility with WPtouch plugin by verifying if WPtouch Restricted Mode option is on and preventing any slideshows from displaying.
-A new option under Settings can also prevent any slideshows from displaying in WPtouch mobile themes but if Restricted Mode is on, even if allowed from Featured Articles Lite, no slideshows will display.
+* Compatibility with WPtouch plugin by verifying if WPtouch Restricted Mode option is on and preventing any sliders from displaying.
+A new option under Settings can also prevent any sliders from displaying in WPtouch mobile themes but if Restricted Mode is on, even if allowed from Featured Articles Lite, no sliders will display.
 * Compatibility with qTranslate plugin.
 No action needed to enable it.

 = 2.4.7 =
 * Solves problem of post/page text and title not being replaced by custom ones specified in post/page editing.

 = 2.4.6 =
-* Solves the problem of multiple slideshows displayed into the same page that have same slideshow theme but different color schemes in settings.
+* Solves the problem of multiple sliders displayed into the same page that have same slider theme but different color schemes in settings.

 = 2.4.5 =
 * Solved small bug related to linked slide titles target attribute value not being between double quotes.

 = 2.4.4 =
-* Compatibility with jQuery 1.7 from Wordpress 3.3 for mouse wheel navigation in front-end slideshows.
+* Compatibility with jQuery 1.7 from Wordpress 3.3 for mouse wheel navigation in front-end sliders.
 * Automatic placement enabled by default when installing/updating the plugin (previously set disabled and could be enabled from plugin Settings page).
 * Wordpress 3.3 compatibility for gallery uploaded images with the new flash uploader.